salgadobreno/dme/README.md

 Docker configuration
 ===
-In order to use docker as a tool for development, test and deploy in the production environement, some actions should be performed to make everything work smothly.
+In order to use docker as a tool for development, test and deploy in the production environment, some actions should be performed to make everything work smothly.

 * you need the docker environment installed on your machine.
 Please